Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 | QUARK5      | 2.6495|

 It is tempting to conclude that our *ab initio* prediction was a success.
 However, because human hemoglobin subunit alpha is such a short protein (141 amino acids), researchers would consider this RMSD score high.

-We know that homology modeling will be faster than *ab initio* modeling.
-But will it be more accurate as well?

 ### Homology models of SARS-CoV-2 S protein